niamoto/niamoto-docker-compose/ncbif-django/README.rst

 It contains a celery service for asynchronous task queue, and a flower service for monitoring it.

-It is based on the debian:jessie official Docker image.
+It is based on the python:3.5 official Docker image.